SameeraKota/Atliq-Hospitality-Analysis/README.md

 ## Task:
 You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.

-Create the metrics according to the metric list.
-Create a dashboard according to the mock-up provided by stakeholders.
-Create relevant insights that are not provided in the metric list/mock-up dashboard.
+i.Create the metrics according to the metric list. ii.Create a dashboard according to the mock-up provided by stakeholders. iii.Create relevant insights that are not provided in the metric list/mock-up dashboard.

 ## Mock-up dashboard
 ![image](https://github.com/SameeraKota/Atliq-Hospitality-Analysis/assets/151723407/b88af21f-12b3-4024-959b-74c2083244bf)